richardschoen/MonoOniSamples/MonoListTimeZones/MonoListTimeZones/README.md

 If all works as expected you should see a list of timezones displayed on the console.

 2.)
+Compiling solution Using Visual Studio:<br>
 The easiest way to build this .Net code for IBMi is to compile locally on a PC in Visual Studio and then copy the EXE and any associated DLL files to the associated app directory in the IFS.
 I typically put each app and DLL files in its own directory.
 This way each app can have different version of a class library or other DLL being used without worrying about DLL versioning issues.